 What is the Difference Between a Gank and a Team Fight in Dota 2?

 It’s worth starting a discussion on team fighting by providing a clear distinction between a gank and a team fight.

-“Ganking,” for those not familiar with the term, is a concerted effort by a few members of a team to kill a specific enemy hero.
+A “gank” is a term that refers to the concerted effort by a few members of a team take to kill a specific enemy hero.
 Though they can often spiral into a team fight, a clean gank will play out quickly and easily; ambush an enemy hero, kill them almost instantaneously, and get out before the enemy team can counter.
 Ganks can be done for a number of reasons, but the most common is to slow down the item and level progression of a specific enemy.
 It’s normally done by mid heroes in the start of the game on the enemy carry.

 A great example of a gank can be found here (at the 14:40 mark) in the TI8 game between Virtus Pro and OpTic Gaming.
 During the laning phase, four members of OpTic rotate top in order to kill VP’s carry player.
 They manufacture a four-on-one situation by using Smoke of Deceit, use their spells to lock down Storm Spirit, kill him without incident and scatter across the map shortly thereafter.
 All the while, their carry (Juggernaut) farms bottom.

 For comparison’s sake, a team fight can be found at 32:40.
-All 10 players are involved, with eight kills being tallied when the dust settles.
+There were eight kills during the teamfight with all ten players involved.

 While the line can sometimes get blurry between the two, as a general rule of thumb team fights simply last longer and involve more people.
 As a result, they can more directly and more immediately impact the game but come at a much greater risk.

 Team fighting is an important part of Dota 2 but, in reality, simply winning them isn’t necessarily going to translate to victory.
 Sure, killing enemy heroes often ends up being the final step to breaking high ground, but getting the better of a three-for-four trade is rarely a big victory in its own right.